Nike Savvas talks to Curator Contemporary Art, Nina Tonga, about Finale: Bouquet, on display until Jan 2020.

 that it engages the viewer’s sensory and interpretative faculties by encouraging participation on a physical, optical, perceptual, and experiential level to validate the viewer’s experience and their construction of personal meaning.’

-Read the full-length interview with Nike Savvas at tepapa.nz/SavvasIV
+Read the full-length interview with Nike Savvas on your own device at tepapa.nz/SavvasIV